prabhakhar/netseg-scenarios/scenarios/ciliumidentity-multicluster/README.md

 #### Notes:

     1. I am using four security labels.

+         k8s:applicationinstance.tess.io/name
+         k8s:io.cilium.k8s.policy.cluster
+         k8s:io.cilium.k8s.policy.serviceaccount
+         k8s:io.kubernetes.pod.namespace

-If I remove one, cilium ends up creating a new one for the endpoint.
+       If I remove any one of these, cilium ends up creating a new one for the endpoint.
-    2. ciliummesh-apiserver is not running.
+    2. clustermesh-apiserver is not running.

 ## Questions